scipopt/gcg/doc/resources/devs/detection/classifiers/clscons/clscons_miplibconstypes.md

 # Type Classifier (MIPLIB Constraint Type) {#clscons_miplibconstypes}
-> **This page is still in development and may be incomplete.
-Please excuse any inconveniences.**

 This classifier adds constraints to classes according to their **type as defined by the MIPLIB and given by SCIP**.
 There are different constraint types supported: